mwood77/winderoo/README.md

 </div>

 > [!NOTE]
-> What's OSWW?
-> - OSWW is an open source modular watch winder, which you can read more about on [GitHub](https://github.com/mwood77/osww) or [Printables](https://www.printables.com/model/421249-osww-the-open-source-watch-winder).
+> OSWW is an open source modular watch winder, which you can read more about on [GitHub](https://github.com/mwood77/osww) or [Printables](https://www.printables.com/model/421249-osww-the-open-source-watch-winder).